-Barry McGee interviewed Craig Costello over a few e-mail conversations.
-Palais de Tokyo Magazine includes an edited version of the interview in both French and English.
-Read the unabridged version here.
+Barry McGee interviewed Craig Costello for #24 of the Palais de Tokyo Magazine, which includes a bilingual version of the interview in both French and English.
+Purchase a print copy of the magazine here.
+Full unabridged interview below.

 Upon your arrival to SF in the early 90's what were your expectations/assumptions?